jayimillena/jays-address-seeder/README.md

 Create schema or database.

-If you have existing database proceed to the next comment
+If you have existing database proceed to the next instruction

 Do migrate